What Is Spiritual Abuse?

 In an unhealthy church, there is never a good reason why anyone should leave.
 Regardless of the situation, the people who leave are always the “problem.”

 This truism present in abusive churches applies not only to members, but to church staff as well.
 In one particular church, each time a staff member left, the senior person did his best to cast a shadow over that person’s reputation in the hope that it would destroy any chance of that person succeeding without him someplace else.

-Rob Smith served as an elder for a short week, he says, before Driscoll forced him to resign when he challenged the senior pastor's decision to rewrite the bylaws, change the governing body, and give himself more power nearly seven years ago.
+Driscoll forced (Smith) to resign when he challenged the senior pastor's decision to rewrite the bylaws, change the governing body, and give himself more power nearly seven years ago.

 "He slandered my name.
 He said, 'I will destroy you,'" Smith remembered.